tychonaut/multiOSCluster/doc/setup_protocol_ParaView.md

 * VRPN_INCLUDE_DIR: Do as stated in the tutorial, although it sounds fishy; Will Fail otherwise
 * VRPN_LIBRARY:  Enter  only `<path to build dir>/vrpn.lib`,
-	NOT also the quat.lib, especially not a quatd.lib, as stated in the tutorial!
+	NOT also the quat.lib, especially not a quat*d*.lib, as stated in the tutorial!